google/WebFundamentals/src/content/en/updates/posts/2016/02/devtools-digest-supercharged-remote-debugging.markdown

 <p class="intro">Learn all about the revamped <strong>Inspect Devices</strong> UI, toggle classes easily in the now-fixed style panel and watch the pilot of DevTools Tonight.</p>

 Welcome back to the latest edition of the digest for all you Canary users out there!
-Turns out I missed a few updates in December (I’ve been a little preoccupied with my newborn daughter), so here they come, along a few super fresh ones.
+Turns out I missed a few updates in December.
+(I’ve been a little preoccupied with my newborn daughter.)
+So here they come, along a few super fresh ones.

-## The new “Inspect Devices” Dialog
+## The New “Inspect Devices” Dialog

 {% ytvideo Rp4HO7G0xJI %}

-The (currently outdated) [Remote Debugging](https://developers.google.com/web/tools/chrome-devtools/debug/remote-debugging/remote-debugging) documentation for DevTools has been our most popular guide for many years in a row, which could only mean one thing: Nobody had a frickin clue how to use it!
+The (currently outdated) [Remote Debugging](https://developers.google.com/web/tools/chrome-devtools/debug/remote-debugging/remote-debugging) documentation for DevTools has been our most popular guide for many years in a row, which could only mean one thing: nobody had a frickin clue how to use it!

 So we went ahead and revamped the UX.
 Instead of having to open an entirely different page (“chrome://inspect”), all of “Inspect Devices” is now conveniently embedded into DevTools itself for quick access and less context switches.